 Published online by Cambridge University Press: 02 March 2020.
-PDF available for download at

-"Memorializing the Middle Classes in Medieval and Renaissance Europe" by Anne C. Leader (wmich.edu)
+PDF available for download at "Memorializing the Middle Classes in Medieval and Renaissance Europe" by Anne C. Leader (wmich.edu)

-Review by Shelby Shapiro.
-Review was first published online 18 May 2022 and will appear in Volume 9 of The Independent Scholar.
+Review by Shelby Shapiro, first published online 18 May 2022.

 Memorializing the Middle Classes in Medieval and Renaissance Europe meets at the junction of history, archaeology, and classics, examining memorial culture to investigate the entry of what is described as the "middle classes" into the reaches of high society, in a highly nuanced manner.
 The authors in Memorializing the Middle Classes all present compelling cases in an awesome display of very specialized areas of knowledge.
 All are worth reading and pondering.
 This is not a book for casual reading; those unfamiliar with the language of church architecture, for example, should have dictionaries at hand.